crithub/crithub/README.md

 Int.
 Storage: 256GB Kingston KC600 SATA3 SSD
 Motherboard: Clevo 6-77-W550SU10-D03A
 OS: Ubuntu Server 20.04.2 LTS
+Price: £30

+### Cobalt-MINISRV (future codename, unconfirmed)

+This server will be a Dell Optiplex 3020 MFF that I found on an eBay auction.
+Expect this server to start operations at the end of April if I win the auction.

+CPU: Intel Core i3 4160T 2c/4t @ 3.1GHz
+RAM: 8GB DDR3-1600 (unknown brand)
+Int.
+Storage: 128GB SSD
+Motherboard: Unknown
+OS: Ubuntu Server 20.04.2 LTS
+Price: ~£20

 Well, that was a rundown of my specs I guess